Syrbai Maulenov: Literary activity

 The first collection of verses of Maulenov left in 1948, since then the poet published more than twenty five poetic books.
 The majority of works of Maulenov is translated into Russian and languages of the people of the USSR.

-Books New Spring (1956), Blue mountains (1964) are published in The Soviet writer, and the book of verses Earth milk left in the Spark appendix in Pravda publishing house.
+Books New Spring (1956), Blue Mountains (1964) are published in The Soviet Writer, and the book of verses Earth Milk left in the Spark appendix in Pravda publishing house.

 In Young Guard publishing house in a series "Chosen lyrics" there was in 1967 a book of verses of Maulenov.
 In 1958 and in 1966 the book of the chosen works of the poet was issued.

-The poet works in the field of transfer, its feather possesses transfers of verses of Alexander Pushkin, Mikhail Lermontov, Nikolay Nekrasov, M.V.Lomonosov, Byron, V. V. Mayakovsky and a number of prominent poets of sister republics.
+The poet works in the field of transfer, its feather possesses transfers of verses of Alexander Pushkin, Mikhail Lermontov, Nikolay Nekrasov, Mikhail Lomonosov, Lord Byron, Vladimir Mayakovsky and a number of prominent poets of sister republics.
 Maulenov created some children's books, published two books of the publicistic articles written at different times.